-Fund transfers and account transfers are often necessary transactions in any non-profit organization’s financial activities.
+Fund transfers and account transfers are necessary transactions in any non-profit organization’s financial activities.
 It’s important to understand the difference between a fund transfer and an account transfer, and how you can perform them in IconCMO.
 In this first of our two-part series, we will explore fund transfers.

 A fund allocates and tracks money for a specific purpose.
 A fund transfer represents a reallocation of liquid assets from one fund to another.
 There are four main situations in which funds are transferred: